 Global Perspectives in Transportation

-in Rome, Italy
+in Rome Italy

 Who: Students interested in transportation including, autonomous driving, signals, etc.

 What: Studies in the global nature of transportation engineering.
-Students will have lectures from ISU faculty as well as visiting Edinburgh.
+Students will have lectures from ISU faculty as well as visiting Rome.
 Lessons will focus on the different engineering, historical, cultural, social, economic, ethical, environmental, and political conditions on the design and construction of various infrastructure projects outside of the US.
 There will also be special topics covered like global transportation topics.

 Credit: Students will earn 3 credit of CE 395 (Topic Elective for CE students on the general track)